libertyernie/goombasav/README.md

 Goomba Save Manager
 ===================

-This library is designed to edit the SRAM data of the Goomba and Goomba Color emulators.
-It can extract and replace the compressed Game Boy / Game Boy Color SRAM data.
+This library is designed to edit the SRAM data of the PocketNES, Goomba, and Goomba Color emulators.
+It can extract and replace the compressed NES / Game Boy / Game Boy Color SRAM data.
 It can't edit savestate data or add new SRAM.

-Windows .exe files for the .NET and command-line apps are located in the "Release Binaries" folder.
-Linux / Cygwin users can build the command-line version of the application by using the Makefile or by running:
+Windows .exe files for the .NET and command-line apps (currently without PocketNES support) are located in the "Release Binaries" folder.
+Linux / Cygwin users can build the command-line version of the application by using the Makefile.

-  gcc -Wall -o goombasav main.c goombasav.c minilzo/minilzo.c

 Also, the directory "goombasav_gtk" has a GTK+ application you can compile and run, which works just like the .NET app and comes with its own Makefile.

 Make sure you back up your save data before using the application, just in case.

-Work on adding PocketNES and maybe SMSAdvance support is in progress.

 goombasav
 ---------